peterlee123hi/coder-eval-cli/README.md

 **Coder Eval CLI** is a tool to assist with testing LLM coding agents on SWE benchmarks.

 ### Key Features
-- Test code generation models and agents from the terminal
+- Prepare local datasets for code generation models and agents
-- Integrates with standard coding benchmarks including problem-based (HumanEval, MBPP, APPS) and repository-based (SWE-bench verified, LiveCodeBench)
+- Integrates with standard coding benchmarks including problem-based (HumanEval, MBPP, APPS) and repository-based (SWE-bench verified)
-- Manage local test repositories and custom tasks
-- Generates detailed logs and a `stats.html` summary
+- Generates detailed logs and evaluation summary

 ## Installation